smark-1/django-easy-faq/README.md

 1.8 added support for richtext answers with django-tinymce

-1.9 added view onsite link in admin
+1.9 added view onsite link in admin, added richtext answers in admin